 - 2. Touch the Data Management tab.

 - 3. Touch the Clinician tab.

 - 4. Specify settings.
+Setting

+Label

+Require clinician ID to save readings

+Clear clinician information on manual save

+Search by clinician ID

+after a clinician manually saves measurements from the Home tab.
+Clinician information clears from the Clinician tab and the Device Status area.
+Enable the monitor to query the network for clinician information based on ID.
+The monitor initiates the search

-Setting Action/Description Label Select a type of clinician identification label for display on the Home tab: Full name , Abbreviation , Clinician ID , or Symbol only .
-Require clinician ID to save readings Make entering a clinician ID a prerequisite for saving measurements.
+Select a type of clinician identification label for display on the Home tab: Full name, Abbreviation,

+Make entering a clinician ID a prerequisite for saving measurements.
 If they fail to enter identification, the monitor prompts them when they try to save measurements.
 Clinicians can enter clinician identification on the Clinician tab.

+Specify that the monitor clears the selected clinician

+Clinician ID, or Symbol only.

-Search by clinician ID Enable the monitor to query the network for clinician information based on ID.
+information based on ID.
 The monitor initiates the search when the clinician enters or scans the ID from the Clinician tab.
 Returned clinician information populates the Device Status area and fields on the Clinician tab.

 Select Require password to require clinicians to enter their password, in addition to ID, on the Clinician tab.
 The monitor uses the ID and password combination to query the network for clinician information.

-Clear clinician information on manual save Specify that the monitor clears the selected clinician after a clinician manually saves measurements from the Home tab.
-Clinician information clears from the Clinician tab and the Device Status area.
+Select Require clinician ID match to save measurements to require that the selected clinican ID matches a clinician ID in an external host system before you can save measurements.